-We sell our semiconductor solutions to leading original equipment manufacturers ("OEMs") and module makers worldwide.
-Our customers include industry leaders such as Micron, Samsung, Sony, SK Hynix, and Transcend.
+We market our mobile storage products under the "SMI" brand and mobile communications products under the "FCI" brand and sell our semiconductor solutions to leading OEMs and module makers worldwide.
+Our customers include industry leaders such as Micron, Samsung, SK Hynix, Sony, and Transcend.
 We sell our products through our direct sales force and distributors.